Children Act 2004: General

 This Act's ultimate purpose is to make the UK better and safer for children of all ages.
 The idea behind the Act is to promote (co-ordination) between multiple official entities to improve the overall well-being of children.
 The 2004 Act also specifically provided for including and affecting disabled children.

 Local Children's Safeguarding Boards

 Section 13 provides for the creation and multi-agency representation of a Local Children's Safeguarding Board in each council area.

-Repeals

-This Act made repeals and amendments to numerous statutes: